TankEngine-ish/space_exploration_full_stack_app/README.md

 # Space Exploration Full Stack Application

+## Overview:

 This full-stack CRUD application is a

 The tools I've used are: Node/Express, MongoDB + Mongoose, nodemon, cors, React, Morgan logger middleware, Jest, SuperTest library, Postman.

 This application is a continuation of my Exoplanets Parser in Express which you can find here: https://github.com/TankEngine-ish/Exoplanets_Explorer

+The API of this application also talks with SpaceX's API to populate the list of historical rocket launches.